 This Pizza Rustica recipe has a creamy ricotta filling studded with Italian deli meat and cheeses, all baked together inside of a buttery double crust.
-Typically served on Easter, but not exclusively, this Savory Ricotta Pie is sure to be the star of the show at any meal.
+Typically, but not exclusively, served on Easter, this Italian Easter meat pie is sure to be the star of the show at any meal.

-No Easter season is complete without eating Pizza Rustica in my Italian-American family.
-But, be warned: This Savory Ricotta Pie is not for the faint of heart.
-This oversized pie is stuffed with three different types of cheese and tons of Italian meats.
-It's traditionally eaten at room temperature or cold, but my own family enjoys it warm from the oven as well.
+In my Italian-American family, no Easter season is complete without eating Pizza Rustica (okay, and Easy Italian Anise Cookies).
+But, be warned: This savory Italian meat pie is not for the faint of heart.
+This supersized pie is stuffed with three different types of cheese and tons of Italian meats (reminiscent of this Pepperoni Quiche).
+It's traditionally eaten at room temperature or cold, but my own family also enjoys it warm from the oven.

-There is room to customize the filling based on what you like or have on hand.
+You can customize the filling based on what you like or have on hand (more on this below!).

-While the pie is traditional for Easter, it will most certainly be welcomed any time of year.
+While the pie is traditional for Easter, it will most certainly be welcomed at the table at any time of year.
+I like to think of it as the savory companion to another Italian Easter favorite: Sweet Ricotta Pie.

-Before I get into it, I should probably say that this recipe is known by many names.
+Before I go any further, I should probably say that this recipe is known by many names.
 Here are just a few of them:

 - torta salata